Employee Working Outside Oregon

 Permanently Working Outside Oregon

-Immediately upon hiring an employee who will work in another state or country, your office will need to contact the appropriate offices.
+Immediately upon hiring an employee who will work outside of Oregon for at least 51% of their time, your office will need to contact the appropriate offices.
 The university may be required to purchase special workers’ compensation insurance for any UO employee who works and/or resides outside of Oregon.
-This may also affect the proper state and/or city tax withholding for the employee's home state.
+This may also affect the proper state and/or city tax withholding for the employee.

 Temporarily Working Outside Oregon

 Employees who are Oregon residents, who are temporarily working outside of Oregon, and who will be returning to campus are covered under the standard Oregon Workers’ Compensation Insurance policy.
-For these employees, departments still need to provide the required information to the Office of Risk Management, and Eric Bever.
+For these employees, departments still need to complete the Employee Working Outside Oregon web form.

 Office of Risk Management